DNA is what all genetic information is made up of.

 A goes with T and C goes with G!!!

-Knowing about DNA means scientists can play around with it too, like taking a piece of DNA out of fruit cells!
+Knowing about DNA, means that scientists can play around with it too - like taking a piece of DNA out of fruit cells!

 Let’s use a banana: